andrew-pa/endless-hole/spec/ihvm.md

 | T ≤ 0              | `0b101`  |
 | T ≥ 0              | `0b110`  |

-# `loop`
-Repeats a section of code for a certain number of repetitions.
-The repeat count is fixed at the start of the loop.

 ## `send`

 The `send` instruction sends a message to a process.
 The message must be previously constructed in one of the available memory regions.